sagr12004/sagr12004/README.md

 # Hi, I’m Sagar 👋

-**Aspiring Full‑Stack Developer | Information Science and Engineering Science Student**
+**Information Science & Engineering Student | Aspiring Full‑Stack Developer**

-I am a motivated developer with experience in both **frontend and backend development**, focused on building clean, scalable, and user‑centric applications.
-I value clear communication, continuous learning, and practical problem‑solving.
+I am an Information Science and Engineering student with a strong interest in **full‑stack development**, focused on building practical, scalable, and user‑oriented applications.
+I bring good communication skills, a problem‑solving mindset, and a continuous learning attitude—qualities essential for industry‑ready development roles.

 ---

 ##  About Me

+* 🎓 Information Science & Engineering undergraduate
-* 💻 Interested in full‑stack web development
+* 💻 Interested in frontend and backend development
-* 🌱 Currently strengthening backend and API development skills
+* 🌱 Currently improving backend systems and API design
-* 🤝 Strong communication and collaboration abilities
+* 🤝 Strong communication and collaboration skills
-* 🎯 Focused on writing clean, maintainable code
+* 🧠 Focused on clean code, logic, and real‑world solutions

 ---